-2.2.3.2 Investments in Capital Instruments of P&C Insurance Subsidiaries and Dissimilar Regulated Financial Subsidiaries capital requirement calculated in accordance with the MCT by 1.5 (refer to section 1.3 for subsidiaries in which the percentage ownership is less than 100%).
+2.2.3.2 Investments in Capital Instruments of P&C Insurance Subsidiaries and Dissimilar Regulated Financial Subsidiaries

-For a P&C insurance subsidiary (refer to section 2.1.2.7), the deduction from Gross Tier 2 Capital is equal to 50% of the amount obtained by multiplying the subsidiary's minimum
+For a P&C insurance subsidiary (refer to section 2.1.2.7), the deduction from Gross Tier 2 Capital is equal to the amount of the deduction related to P&C insurance subsidiaries calculated in section 2.1.3.

-Investments in financial instruments of dissimilar regulated financial subsidiaries and nonqualifying subsidiaries (refer to section 2.1.2.7) are deducted in the capital category where the instrument would be eligible if it were issued by the insurer itself.
+Investments in financial instruments of dissimilar regulated financial subsidiaries and non-qualifying subsidiaries (refer to section 2.1.2.7) are deducted in the capital category where the instrument would be eligible if it were issued by the insurer itself.
 When an instrument issued by such a subsidiary meets the criteria set out in section 2.2.1.1, it is deducted from Gross Tier 2 Capital.
 If an instrument in which the insurer has invested does not meet the qualifying criteria for Tier 2 Capital, the instrument is deducted from Gross Tier 1 Capital (refer to section 2.1.2.7).